TABLE OF CONTENTS:

 A backsplash adds a pop of color and visual interest to your kitchen.
 One popular trend of late is to create a tile backsplash that takes up the entire wall.

 Don't be intimidated by the idea of covering the entire wall, although you can create a smaller backsplash if you prefer.
 It's also worth noting that it's easy to find tiles mounted on 12x12" sheets, which makes installation quick due to an adhesive backing.

 If you're looking for a more challenging DIY that you can still finish within a weekend, you can also choose to lay the tiles individually.
 Depending on the size of the area, you can complete the installation on Saturday and grout the tiles on Sunday.

 By this point, you might have gotten the message that sometimes even the smallest of upgrades can be enough to make a big difference in your home.
 If you've got a few hours and want to breathe new life into either your kitchen or bathroom — or both — try swapping out the hardware on the cabinet doors and drawers for new ones.
 In many cases, replacing door handles and drawer knobs is a matter of unscrewing the old ones and replacing them with shiny new knobs or handles.
 You can usually complete the project with just a screwdriver or a cordless drill.

-Check out Focal Point's Crown Moulding Kits
+Check out Focal Point's Crown Molding Kits

 Whether you decide to tackle one or more of the above DIY projects for your home, you can give your space an entirely new look in just a weekend or two.
-Focal Point's crown moulding and other kits make it super easy to improve the look of your home in a weekend or less.
-You can find our easy crown moulding kits at Home Depot or buy directly from us.
+Focal Point's crown molding and other kits make it super easy to improve the look of your home in a weekend or less.
+You can find our easy crown molding kits at Home Depot or buy directly from us.
 We're also happy to answer any questions you have about installation or choosing the kit that's best for you.
 Get in touch with us today, and we'll be delighted to chat with you about DIY home project ideas and how our kits can help you refresh your home's interior in almost no time at all.